CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

  Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

  There is no charge for creating a placement group.

+ Placement Groups is primarily used to determine how your instances are placed on the underlying hardware while Enhanced Networking, on the other hand, is for providing high-performance networking capabilities using single root I/O virtualization (SR-IOV) on supported EC2 instance types.

 ## Security Group
 When you create a security group, it has no inbound rules.
 Therefore, no inbound traffic originating from another host to your instance is allowed until you add inbound rules to the security group.
 By default, a security group includes an outbound rule that allows all outbound traffic.
 You can remove the rule and add outbound rules that allow specific outbound traffic only.
 If your security group has no outbound rules, no outbound traffic originating from your instance is allowed.